brozrost/sniptex/README.md

 ## Security note

-SnipTeX requires shell escape because it calls an external Python backend during compilation (lines 80, 93, and 94 in `sniptex.sty`).
+SnipTeX requires shell escape because it calls an external Python backend during compilation and removes temporary files (lines 80, 93, and 94 in `sniptex.sty`).

 Only compile trusted documents with shell escape enabled.